Enjoy outdoor art shows, Broadway productions, unique gallery exhibits and other artistic events in Orlando (Harry P. Leu Gardens pictured).

 Learn more: Orlando History

-Part of Rollins College in Winter Park, Cornell Fine Arts Museum has several limited-time exhibits, including “2020: Action, Freedom, Patriotism” (through April 5), “African Apparel: Threaded Transformations Across the 20th Century” (through May 17) and “The Place as Metaphor: Collection Conversations” (also through May 17).
+Part of Rollins College in Winter Park, Rollins Museum of Art has several limited-time exhibits, including “2020: Action, Freedom, Patriotism” (through April 5), “African Apparel: Threaded Transformations Across the 20th Century” (through May 17) and “The Place as Metaphor: Collection Conversations” (also through May 17).
 Admission is free.
-Furthermore, the Cornell curates the ever-changing Alfond Collection of Contemporary Art at The Alfond Inn, a nearby hotel also operated by Rollins.
+Furthermore, the museum curates the ever-changing Alfond Collection of Contemporary Art at The Alfond Inn, a nearby hotel also operated by Rollins.

 The Charles Hosmer Morse Museum of American Art (aka The Morse Museum)